coleahjoan/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+    Preprocessing allows further functionality that doesn't exist in just plain CSS, such as nesting; it allows for cleaner, DRY code.

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept in preprocessing is nesting.
+The concept that gives me the most trouble is mixins.

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is a label used to to store information so that it can be called upon when necessary.

 4. What is the purpose of using functions in code?

+    A function is a set of code that performs a task.

 5. What is a JSON data?

+    JSON is a way to store and exchange information or data to and from a JS object.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.